If you are migrating from the Project Backlog plugin, you may prefer to start with these instructions.

 FogBugz has long supported agile methodologies in its workflow.
 The Iteration Planner helps you to visualize your sprints in an easy, drag-and-drop format.

 Accessing the Iteration Planner

-You can get to the Iteration Planner from the Planner menu; here, you’ll have the option to create or manage planners, as well as a list of existing planners, if any.
-You can find out more about creating and managing planners here.
+The Iteration Planner is available to FogBugz On Site accounts and FogBugz On Demand subscribers with the Agile Module.
+You can get to the Iteration Planner from the Planner menu; here, you’ll have the option to create or manage Planners, as well as a list of existing Planners, if any.
+You can find out more about creating and managing Planners here.

 If you cannot access the Planner menu, contact us and we can make sure your account has the correct features enabled!

 Creating a Backlog and Sprint

 When you enter Iteration Planner, select the planner you’d like to use from the dropdown menu at the top-left of the screen, then choose the milestone(s) you’d like to use by clicking Add Milestone on the top right.
 This box allows you to search through both global and project-specific milestones, as well as creating new milestones for use in planning.
 For example, you may want to use a Backlog milestone to triage your cases, and add them to sprint milestones from there.

 When you’ve chosen milestones, you can then begin moving cases around.
 To add a case to your sprint, just drag it from your backlog to the sprint milestone, and drop it in the location you want.
 Drag and drop cases to change their order in the planner as well.
 The Iteration Planner shows the case name, current estimate, priority and assignee to help you determine the order of cases in the sprint.